Home » Attractions » Attractions Nature » Ceahlau Mountain: Legends from the Romanian Olympus

 Hiking towards Toaca Peak

-The mountain covers 290 square kilometers from the 7.7 hectares of Ceahlau National Park and reaches its highest altitudes at Ocolosul Mare Peak (1,907 meters) and Toaca (1,904 meters).
+Included in Ceahlau National Park, the mountain has the highest altitudes at Ocolosul Mare Peak (1,907 meters) and Toaca (1,904 meters).
 It’s almost like an open-air exhibition of bizarre and interesting rock formations — Panaghia, Dochia, Cusma Dorobantului — shaped over thousands of years by strong winds and precipitations.

-The territory of Ceahlau National Park is also an important element for the conservation of the Carpathian biodiversity.
-Its protected areas – the Scientific Area Ocolasul Mare, the Natural Botany Reservation Polita cu Crini, Duruitoarea Waterfall (25 meters), and Avenul Mare – host over 1,100 species of flowers and 90 protected species of birds and animals.
+The mountain has several protected areas: the Scientific Area Ocolasul Mare, the Natural Botany Reservation Polita cu Crini, Duruitoarea Waterfall (25 meters), and Avenul Mare.
+Over 1,100 species of flowers and 90 protected species of birds and animals exist in these areas.

 Photo credits: Visit Neamt

-Ceahlau is the best choice if you like to take your time and plenty of photos as its scenic hiking trails will simply take your breath away.
+Ceahlau is the best choice if you like to take your time and plenty of photos during hikes.
 You can choose from seven well-marked routes departing from Durau, Izvorul Muntelui, Bicazul Ardelean, and Neagra.
-Most trails are accessible all year round, and they vary in length and difficulty, but you can be sure you’ll find one that fits every level of experience.
+The trails vary in length and difficulty, but you can be sure you’ll find one fit even for beginners.

 Dochia Chalet

-Ceahlau Mountain is at the origin of many legends that go thousands of years back, to the ancient gods of the Dacians.
 Don’t be surprised if you’ll hear a legend for every bizarre rock formation, waterfall, or peak you’ll see.
-This is why Ceahlau is known as ‘the Romanian Olympus’.
+This is why the Ceahlau Massif is ‘the Romanian Olympus’.
 Its fame made it, in fact, the first mountain mentioned in a Romanian novel and the first official mountain tourist destination since 1809.

 Sunrise view from Ceahlau Mountain

-Ceahlau is also considered the second holy mountain of the Orthodoxy after Athos because of its religious edifices built right on the top plateau.
+Even more, Ceahlau is considered the second holy mountain of the Orthodoxy after Athos because of its religious edifices built right on the top plateau.
 Plus, it’s the only mountain in Romania that has its own religious holiday.
-But, luckily, you don’t have to a devoted member of the church to enjoy a great hike up to the highest peak.

 Photo credits: Visit Neamt

-The perfect destination for an active weekend in the Eastern Carpathians, this mountain has it all, from easy family hikes to longer and more difficult trails, a diversity of landscapes that include lakes, waterfalls, and geological formations that inspired countless legends.
-Plus, it has some of the most photogenic views in the entire Carpathian chain.
-Be sure to have your camera, enough memory, and extra batteries.
+The perfect destination for an active weekend in the Eastern Carpathians, this mountain has it all, from easy hikes to longer and more difficult trails, a diversity of landscapes, and some of the best views in the entire Carpathian chain.

 If you’re not a big fan of crowds, avoid summer weekends.

-Bicaz Gorges and Bicaz Lake are a short drive away.
+Bicaz Gorges and Bicaz Lake are a short drive away on two of the most beautiful roads in Romania.

 Location: Eastern Carpathians, Neamt County